 Lewisham Adult Safeguarding Pathway

 Safeguarding Adults Reviews in Lewisham and nationally regularly highlight missed opportunities to refer adult Safeguarding Concerns and to conduct adult Safeguarding Enquiries.
 The Pathway provides comprehensive guidance for all those working in and around adult safeguarding.
-It offers a framework for the prevention of abuse and neglect, including self-neglect, and for protecting individuals who have experienced and or are at risk of abuse and neglect.
+It offers a framework for the prevention of abuse and neglect, including self-neglect, and for protecting individuals who have experienced or are at risk of abuse and neglect.

 Independent Chair